Profile picture for user CiaraTorresSpelliscy

 About Ciara

 Torres-Spelliscy’s work focuses primarily on the issue of money in politics, but also works on strengthening election laws more generally, as well as improving corporate governance.
-She is a Brennan Center Fellow, on the board of directors for both the National Institute on Money in State Politics and the Mertz Gilmore Foundation.
-Torres-Spelliscy is the head of research for the Corporate Reform Coalition, which works on revising corporate and securities laws post-Citizens United v.
-FEC.
+She is a Brennan Center Fellow, on the board of directors for both Citizens for Responsibility and Ethics in Washington (CREW) and the Mertz Gilmore Foundation.
 She has helped to draft several Supreme Court amicus briefs and provides testimony for law makers who are crafting new laws and new rules.
+She writes about the First Amendment.

 In the News